getsolus/help-center-docs/devlog/2024-02-09-Intro-to-optimizing-packages-on-solus.md

     %make_install
 ```

-Okay, looks to a quite simple affair.
+Okay, looks to be a quite simple affair.
 A simple configure, make, make install as well as `emul32` being enabled specifying the -32bit packages are also provided from this recipe.
 Next step is to look for a repeatable and easy way to benchmark it.
 We'll begin by looking at the `pspec_x86_64.xml` file which lists all the files produced from the `package.yml` recipe as well as some metadata.

 ```xml
         <Name>libwebp</Name>